Why Is My Furnace Filter Getting Dirty So Quickly?

 Your furnace filter is one of the most important parts of your HVAC system.

-Not only does it help cut down on dust in the air, but it also helps protect all of the important parts of your furnace and air conditioner.
+Not only does the furnace filter help cut down on dust in the air, but it also helps protect all of the important parts of your furnace and air conditioner.

 Depending on your home and living conditions, you may ending up changing your furnace filter more or less frequently than others.